DokimiCU/self_organizing_systems/README.md

 Change log:

-0.1.1
+Version 0.1.1

+Ecobots:
  -  added "The Theory Behind Ecobots" pdf
 - added settings for plant growth rates
 - changed pioneer to a grass that can be walked through (compatibility -  causes a slight bug with old maps, making them display as black, but corrects itself over time)
 - Tidied up the way animals reproduce, parents must now eat food to produce offspring.